Jaccwabyt: JavaScript â C Struct Communication via WASM Byte Arrays

 Identical to the StructBinder method of the same name.hasExternalPointer(object)

-member refers to an "external" object.
+Returns true if the given object'spointermember refers to an "external" object.
 That is the case when a pointer is passed to a struct's constructor.
 If true, the memory is owned by someone other than the object and must outlive the object.isA(value)

 Returns true if its argument is a StructType instance from the same StructBinder as this StructType.memberKey(string)

-.
+Returns the given string wrapped in the configuredmemberPrefixandmemberSuffixvalues. e.g. if passed"x"andmemberPrefixis"$"then it returns"$x".
 This does not verify that the property is actually a struct a member, it simply transforms the given string.
 TODO(?): add a 2nd parameter indicating whether it should validate that it's a known member name.

 dispose()